 I led the bipartisan effort to release $4 billion in federal disaster relief funds, which was signed into law by President Trump.
 Working with our local leaders, I wrote the Hazard Eligibility and Local Projects (HELP) Act, a bill to cut through federal red tape to allow disaster relief projects to begin sooner, and built a bipartisan coalition to pass the bill in the House, which it did with overwhelming bipartisan support.
 I also led bipartisan legislation to use science and data to protect our infrastructure against the risks of climate change and strong weather events.

-I serve on the Congressional committee that oversees the work of the Army Corps of Engineers and have worked closely with the Corps’ Galveston District to focus attention on the projects in our district and region.
+I have worked closely with the Army Corps of Engineers’ Galveston District to focus attention on the projects in our district and region.